Tapakan/Watermark/README.md

 #Watermark
 Library that helps you easily add watermark to your images.
-It's can be integrated with any system with no problems.
+It can be integrated with any system without problems.

 ##Install
 Edit composer.json file and add next lines in require section.